-The framework of how the food service department provides meal service to students during a global pandemic was developed using resources from the United States Department of Agriculture (USDA), Department of Public Instruction (DPI) and the Centers for Disease Control and Prevention (CDC).
+The framework of how the food service department provides meal service to students was developed using resources from the United States Department of Agriculture (USDA), Department of Public Instruction (DPI) and the Centers for Disease Control and Prevention (CDC).
 Guidelines and procedures outlined within the framework are fluid.